awoods12/Home_Appraisal_Dapp/README.md

-Home Appraisal Decentralized App Challenge!
+Home Appraisal Decentralized App Challenge

 This is starter code for a Home Appraisal decentralized app (dApp) for Hackathon competitions.
 Follow the tutorials below and read my notes to get an understand of how to develop dApps.